 Employment changes

 Have you lost your job or suffered a pay cut?
+Having regular income is crucial for maintaining financial stability and avoiding debt accumulation.
 Changes in your salary can make it hard to afford daily living expenses, not to mention any medical bills and other debts you already have.
 With not enough money coming in, not enough can go out, causing your debts to grow.
 You may resort to paying for everything by credit card, contributing to the quick debt accumulation.

 Unexpected disasters

 These may not seem as common, but North Carolina disasters come in all shapes and sizes from natural disasters to extreme weather and riots.
+Unexpected expenses from disasters, such as emergency repairs or temporary relocation, can quickly deplete savings and lead to a financial crisis.
 Without proper insurance or emergency funds, these unexpected events that are not your fault can put you in financial disaster.